 - 11.1.
 The Midterm and Final are not open book and not open note. - 11.2.
 You are allowed to take a calculator (including Windows Calculator, but not phone calculator), blank scratch paper (dry erase whiteboard for ProctorU), and a single sheet (8.5x11) of handwritten or typed notes (double sided) into the midterm and the final. - 11.3.
 You may use any calculator other than phone or online calculators. - 11.4.
 You are not allowed to take anything else into an exam. - 11.5.
 Both Exams are proctored. - 11.6.
 Exams have a due date. - 11.7.
 The Midterm has 110 minutes and the Final has 110 minutes (the maximum allowed), and it is my experience that most students use the entire time.
 The better you prepare for the midterm and final, the easier it will be for you to complete the midterm and final within the allotted time. - 11.8.
-The midterm exam is worth 15% of your class grade and the final exam is worth 25% of your class grade. - 11.9.
-Material presented during the first half of the class and covered on midterm will also be required for the final exam (the Final is comprehensive).
+Material presented during the first half of the class and covered on midterm will also be required for the final exam (the Final is comprehensive). - 11.9.
+Exam Proctoring - 11.9.1.

-11.10.
-Exam Proctoring

-- 11.10.1.
 This course requires that you take exams (the midterm and the final) under the supervision of an approved proctor.
 Proctoring guidelines and registration for proctored exams are available online through the Ecampus testing and proctoring website.
-It is important to submit your proctoring request as early as possible to avoid delays. - 11.10.2.
+It is important to submit your proctoring request as early as possible to avoid delays. - 11.9.2.
 If you happen to be an on-campus student taking the on-line class, you still need to arrange for a proctor.
 You can take advantage of on-campus proctoring services, but the best times tend to fill up quickly (especially during finals week).
 If you are going to use on-campus proctoring resources, schedule your time at least 2 weeks prior to taking the exam (especially the final).
-If you cannot find an on-campus time, you'll need to arrange to use one of the on-line proctoring services. - 11.10.2.1.
+If you cannot find an on-campus time, you'll need to arrange to use one of the on-line proctoring services. - 11.9.2.1.
 Inability of finding an on-campus proctoring time slot is not a reason to change/extend the end date on an exam.

-11.11.
+11.10.
 Makeup Exams

-11.11.1.
+11.10.1.
 Makeup exams will be given only for missed exams excused in well in advance by the instructor.
 Excused absences will not be given for airline reservations, routine illness (colds, flu, stomach aches), or other common ailments.
 You'll have 4 days in which to take the Midterm and the Final.
 Excused absences will generally not be given after the absence has occurred, except under very unusual circumstances.